mk-fg/fgtk/README.rst

 read-only snapshots of btrfs subvolumes in a specific directory for those, according to same retention policy string.

-Similar to btrbk_, but much simplier and more reliable/predictable, without a ton of extra features that's been piled-on there over time.
+Similar to btrbk_, but much simpler and more reliable/predictable, without a ton of extra features that's been piled-on there over time.

 .. _btrbk: https://digint.ch/btrbk/